-Author: Kayla Allen, Archives Assistant and graduate student in the History MA Program at UMass Boston
+Author: Maci Mark, Archives Assistant and graduate student in the Public History MA Program at UMass Boston

 Happy Black History Month!
 Black History Month is celebrated during the month of February every year as a way of celebrating important people and events from across the African diaspora.
 Here at UMass Boston, we have many collections about the Black history of Boston and our campus.
 Over the course of the month, we will be highlighting some of these collections and stories.